 Scotland is a semi-autonomous part of the United Kingdom but enjoys a high level of independence in terms of legislative powers.
-The country is divided into three regions: Highlands and Islands, Central Belt, and the Southern Uplands.
+The country is divided into three regions: the Scottish Highlands and Islands, Central Belt, and the Southern Uplands.
 Before you travel to Scotland, you can use this guide to plan your trip.

 The country’s total land area is estimated at over 30,000 square miles with a population count of 5.3 million as of 2014.
 English is widely spoken in Scotland but Gaelic is also currently recognized as an official language.
 In terms of religion, the majority of the population observes the Christian religion.

 When it comes to Scotland’s economy, they were an industrial powerhouse during the 19th century with major success in shipbuilding, mining, and manufacturing of supplies for the expanding British empire.
 However, it declined by the latter half of the 20th century and was replaced by the discovery of North Sea oil deposits.
 Today, the economy of Scotland is best known for exporting the following goods: chemical and petroleum products and food or drink items.

 Currency: Pound Sterling